kevinwlu/dsd/Nexys-4-DDR/Lab-6/README.md

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

 * Click 'Program Device' then xc7a100t_0 to download pong.bit to the Nexys 4 DDR board

+* Push BTNC to start the bouncing ball and use the bat to keep the ball in play

 ### 5. Change ball speed